pulsemicro/sample-1-instructions/README.md

 ### Can I submit my resume without a sample project?

-You can, but including a sample project will have your resume looked at faster.
+No. All resumes must be accompanied by a sample project that demonstrates your abilities.

 ### Can I use other technologies instead of ASP.NET MVC, such as ASP.NET Web Forms, PHP, or Ruby?